leee0000n/Chess-Engine/README.md

 ```

 ### How Board States Are Encoded
-All board states are encoded in a 4-byte integer.
-Below is a table that shows what each group of bits in the integer represents.
+All board states are encoded in a 4 byte integer.
+Below is a table which shows what each group of bits in the integer represents.

 // 1111 1111 1111 1111 1111 1111 1111
 //  $$$ $$$$ |||| |||^ ^^^^ ^^## ##..